planemaker1/epicflight/README.md

 Dont forget to join my Discord Server:
 There you can get help with skripts and also chat with the community https://discord.gg/u7jbzy82GD

+The Link download is on the Spigot page: spigot